 Grandfather Tales by Richard Chase

-We listened to a few Cherokee tales and looked at some in picture books in class, and read Cherokee tales told by Carl Lambert in Higgs, vol. 1, 215-19.
+We talked about a few Cherokee and African American tales, mainly Cherokee tales about Selu and Little People, and looked at some in picture books in class, and read Cherokee tales told by Carl Lambert in Higgs, vol. 1, 215-19.

 Play Too Free for Me by Rex Stephenson